 I need you to face me.
 If you’re looking away from me, I can’t lip read you.
 I’ll do my best to put myself in a position where I can see you, like across from you in a meeting.

 Talk normally.
 I learned to lip read by lip reading people talking normally.
 If you raise your voice, talk more slowly, exaggerate your words, or really anything that isn’t how you normally talk, it’s harder for me to understand you.

 Lip reading works best for me if you talk in sentences.
 I understand speech by understanding sentences or words in context.
 If you say “chrysanthemum” on its own, I can’t possibly understand it.
 But if you tell me you “spent the weekend planting chrysanthemums in your back garden,” it’ll be crystal clear.

 I don’t need to be looking at you 100% of the time to understand you.
 If I glance away while you’re talking, I won’t miss what you’re saying.
 If it happens that I do, I’ll tell you.

 If I didn’t understand you, tell me.
 Sometimes I’ll think I understood what you said, but you’ll know that I didn’t.

 If you have any questions about my hearing, please ask!
 It’s fun to talk about and makes it easier to work together.

 How My Hearing Affects My Work as a UX Designer

 It doesn’t affect my work as a UX designer.
 We live in an amazing world full of amazing people and amazing technology.
 Slack and emails replace phone calls.
-Video conferencing has text messaging.
+Video conferencing has text messaging and there are real-time speech-to-text options available to me.
 And if I just can’t lip read something you said, there’s probably a device around that would let you type it out.

 How My Hearing Affects Work and Life in General